TmxNoob/proliant-fan-pcb/README.md

-# Proliant fan PCB
+# Proliant fan PCB with integrated MCU

-Proliant fan mod PCB-s
+THIS BRANCH IS FULLY EXPERIMENTAL AND WILL NOT WORK

+I just left it in cuz maybe later will do something with this idea, now this idea wont work as is!